 What is it not

-Boric Acid is not Borax, but there is a relationship between the two.
+Boric acid is not Borax, but there is a relationship between the two.
 Borax, also called sodium borate (Na2B4O7.10H2O), is a colourless, salt-like white powder.
-Boric Acid is an acid.
-Boric Acid can be derived from Borax when mixed with Hydrogen Chloride (HCL) and Borax can be produced as a by-product of Boric Acid being mixed with other minerals.
+Boric acid can be derived from Borax when mixed with Hydrogen Chloride (HCL) and Borax can be produced as a by-product of boric acid being mixed with other minerals.

 Within 2-3 weeks you should start to see some results and it can take up to a month to spread through an entire colony.